Barbara Schauer, Founder, Lead Teacher ERYT500 Anahata Yoga, 50+Yoga See the Anahata practice on YouTube here.

 She leads her students in mindful, loving awareness of their breath and the experience of the present moment through subtle sensations in their body and energy movement.
 She incorporates breathwork and chanting in her classes and guides her students to experience their wholeness and connection to the divine.
 Read more...

-Meg Moore Ashtanga Primary Series, Vinyasa Flow, Ashtanga Mysore
+Meg Moore Ashtanga Vinyasa Flow, Ashtanga Mysore/Open Practice, Begin Here Yoga

 Meg began practicing yoga regularly in 2012 at local studios in Washington D.C.
 After years of practice, in 2017, she completed her first 200-hour yoga certification in Integrated Vinyasa through the Colorado School of Yoga.
 After focusing primarily on vinyasa yoga, Meg felt a pull towards the Ashtanga lineage of yoga as a way to nurture more of her own inner guidance and create more discipline in her personal practice and ultimately, in her life.
 Read more...